sinatijani/CMI-LANDGAH-StrategicChange-Analysis/README.md

-# CMI-LANDGAH-StrategicChange-Analysis

-This is where I've put all my work from the Leading Strategic Change through Creativity and Innovation (CMI) module (7051CRB).
-I dove deep into Legal & General Affordable Homes (LANDGAH), figured out what's shaking up their business, and came up with a plan to help them grow and tackle their challenges.
+# Strategic Change Analysis: Legal & General Affordable Homes (LANDGAH)

-## What's This Project About?
+## Project Overview

-So, I was looking at what's making LANDGAH change and how they can do things better.
-Here's the lowdown:
+This project encompasses a comprehensive strategic change analysis conducted for Legal & General Affordable Homes (LANDGAH), developed as part of the Leading Strategic Change through Creativity and Innovation (CMI) module at Coventry University.
+The analysis explores the dynamic forces impacting LANDGAH's operations and proposes strategic interventions to foster growth and address key challenges.

+## Analysis and Strategic Recommendations

+* **Environmental and Internal Analysis:**
-* **Figuring Out What's Happening:** I used the Burke-Litwin model to see how everything inside and outside LANDGAH is connected and causing changes.
+    * Applied the Burke-Litwin model to analyze the interconnected factors driving change within and external to LANDGAH.
-* **Checking Their Strategy:** I used Michael Porter's Value Chain to see what LANDGAH's doing right and where they could improve.
-I suggested things like using modular construction, digital twins, making their processes smoother, handling leasing themselves, doing smarter marketing with data, and using AI in their Brolly CRM for better customer service.
+* **Strategic Evaluation and Recommendations:**
+    * Utilized Michael Porter's Value Chain to evaluate LANDGAH's current strategic positioning and identify areas for improvement.
+    * Proposed strategic recommendations, including the adoption of modular construction, implementation of digital twin technology, process optimization, in-house leasing management, data-driven marketing strategies, and AI integration within the Brolly CRM for enhanced customer service.
+* **Change Management Strategy:**
-* **Making Change Happen:** I put together a plan using Kotter’s 8-Step Transformation Model to actually get these changes done.
-It's all about getting everyone on board, showing them the vision, and making sure the changes stick.
+    * Developed a change implementation plan based on Kotter’s 8-Step Transformation Model to facilitate the successful adoption of proposed strategic changes.
-* **Getting Creative:** I used both brainstorming and focused thinking to come up with ideas, like the AI in the CRM and the digital twins.
-I also did some reverse engineering and mind mapping to name the project and come up with a tagline.
+    * Focused on stakeholder engagement, vision communication, and change sustainability.
+* **Innovation and Creative Problem Solving:**
+    * Employed brainstorming and focused thinking techniques to generate innovative solutions, such as AI-powered CRM enhancements and digital twin applications.
+    * Utilized reverse engineering and mind mapping for project conceptualization and branding.
+* **Project Branding and Communication:**
-* **Branding It:** I called the project "Project Beacon" (because, you know, guiding people to homes) and the tagline is "Guiding the way to better homes."
-I also designed a logo (using some inspiration from Legal & General’s branding) and made an info leaflet and presentation.
+    * Developed a project brand identity, including the name "Project Beacon" and the tagline "Guiding the way to better homes."
-* **Thinking About Me:** I used Gibbs’ Reflective Model to see what I learned and how I can improve.
-I took an MBTI test (turns out, I'm an ENTJ - Commander) and figured out my learning style (Reflector, Pragmatist, Theorist).
-I also looked at my leadership skills and made some SMART goals to get better at working with others and managing change.

-## What's in Here?

-You'll find all the stuff I made for this project, including:
+    * Designed a project logo, informational leaflet, and presentation materials.
+* **Personal and Professional Development:**
+    * Applied Gibbs’ Reflective Model to analyze personal learning and professional growth.
+    * Conducted an MBTI assessment (ENTJ - Commander) and identified personal learning styles (Reflector, Pragmatist, Theorist).
+    * Evaluated leadership skills and established SMART goals for continuous improvement in collaboration and change management.

+## Project Deliverables

+This repository contains the following project deliverables:

-* The big analysis report (PDF).
+* Comprehensive analysis report (PDF).
-* Some cool visuals and the project logo (PNGs).
+* Visual aids and project logo (PNGs).
-* Maybe some extra notes and the presentation (PDFs).
+* Supporting documentation and presentation materials (PDFs).

-## Certificatification?

-You will also find my
-* CMI Level 7 Certificate in Strategic Management and Leadership Practice from the Chartered Management Institute
+* CMI Level 7 Certificate in Strategic Management and Leadership Practice.

 ## License

-This is all under the Apache License Version 2.0.
-Check out the `LICENSE` file for the details.
+This project is licensed under the Apache License Version 2.0.
+See the `LICENSE` file for details.

-## Why I'm Sharing This
+## Project Significance

-This was for a CMI assignment, and I wanted to show how I can take what I've learned about strategic change, creativity, and innovation and apply it to a real-world situation.
-Basically, it's me showing off my problem-solving and analytical skills.
+This project demonstrates the application of strategic change, creativity, and innovation principles to a real-world business scenario.
+It showcases the ability to conduct in-depth analysis, develop strategic recommendations, and manage change effectively, highlighting advanced problem-solving and analytical skills.